raflymln/zod-key-parser/README.md

 >
 > ---
 >
-> #### What's New on v.1.4.0?
+> #### What's New on v.1.5.0?
 >
-> -   Improved Types, make type exactly as the result
+> -   Improved Model Checking
-> -   Add handler for multiple file input
-> -   For Zod Union, if both left and right was not an object, it will treat itself as primitive value instead of an object, in the keys, it'll return the key instead of empty object
-> -   Make all keys as intersection for Keys and PrismaKeys return type
+> -   Data formatting options for `formatObject` and `formatFormData` (customStringParser, keepEmptyString, keepEmptyArray)
-> -   Add checking by its model props, in case if no peer dependency found (Next.js v13.5 issue)
+> -   Allow multiple string value in form data (same like multiple file with the same key)
+> -   Improved string parser (now using Validator.js!)

 # Zod Key Parser